apiato/documentation/docs/digging-deeper/seeders.md

 ### Testing Seeder Command {#apiato-testing-seeder-command}

-It's useful sometimes to create a big set of testing data. apiato facilitates this task:
+It's useful sometimes to create a big set of testing data.
+Apiato facilitates this task:

 1. Open `app/Ship/Seeders/SeedTestingData.php` and write your testing data here.
 2. Run this command any time you want this data available (example at staging servers):